skranz/dbmisc/README.md

 Recall that the table `user` has been specified with the following columns
 ```
-userid: CHARACTER(20)
+userid: TEXT
-email: VARCHAR(100)
+email: TEXT
 age: INTEGER
 female: BOOLEAN
 created: DATETIME
 descr: TEXT
 ```

-Our R list differs in certain aspects from the table: i) the order of fields is not the same as in the database table, ii) we have not specified the column `descr`, iii) we have an additional value `gender` that is not part of the database.
-Using the schema, the function `dbInsert` conveniently corrects for these differences: i) orders the values in the right order, ii) it adds a value `descr`filled set to NA, and iii) it removes `gender`.
+Our R list differs in certain aspects from the table:

+  i) the order of fields is not the same as in the database table,

+  ii) we have not specified the column `descr`

+  iii) we have an additional value `gender` that is not part of the database.

+Using the schema, the function `dbInsert` conveniently corrects for these differences:

+  i) orders the values in the right order,

+  ii) it adds a value `descr`filled set to NA, and

+  iii) it removes `gender`.

 This 'autocorrection' allow to avoid some boilerplate code when performing database operations.
-Of course, whether one likes such autocorrections is a matter of taste: I find it quite convenient, but it may also make it harder to catch some errors.

 The function `dbInsert` also performs some data type conversions that so far are not automatically performed by the functions in the `DBI` interfaces, e.g. it sets the `POSIXct` variable `created` to a DATETIME format that can be stored retrieved from the SQLite database (as SQLite does not really have a DATETIME format it is stored as a floating point number).